waynodiablo/Oystercard/further_javascript/further_javascript.md

 For an in-depth look at the JavaScript ecosystem:
 * :pill: [The JavaScript ecosystem](https://github.com/makersacademy/course/blob/master/pills/javascript_ecosystem.md)

-##Version 0 - jQuery prototype & warmup
+##Version 0 - jQuery prototype & warm up

 Let's have a look at a quick prototype of what we will be trying to build, and discuss why we might want to use a framework to achieve the same goals: